hdinsight/hdinsight.github.io/zeppelin/zeppelin-cannot-login-domain-joined.md

 #### Resolution Steps
-1. Verify that the changed password is the root cause by including ```activeDirectoryRealm.systemUsername = <new password>``` in the zeppelin shiro_ini config in ambari.
+1. Verify that the changed password is the root cause by including ```activeDirectoryRealm.systemPassword = <new password>``` in the zeppelin shiro_ini config in ambari.
 Remove the ```activeDirectoryRealm.hadoopSecurityCredentialPath``` setting.
 Below is where we can find it.
    ![Shiro](shiro.png)

 2. If users can now login to zeppelin after step 1, create a new jceks file with the new password and replace the ```activeDirectoryRealm.hadoopSecurityCredentialPath``` with the new file.